H.R. 2036: Credit for Caring Act of 2025

 3

-The person receiving care must be the caregiver's spouse or certain relatives and must be certified by a licensed health care practitioner as having significant long-term care needs.
+The person receiving care must be a spouse or close relative, certified by a licensed health care practitioner as having long-term care needs lasting at least 180 consecutive days.

 4